Headed to Disneyland alone?

-When I went, a one-park pass cost around $117 for peak demand date (a.k.a. weekends and school breaks), with a park-hopper pass coming in at a whopping $167 per day.
-Although I originally balked at the park-hopper price, I thought I might get bored if I stayed at just Disneyland for an entire day and since I’m not sure when I’ll be headed back, I ultimately coughed up the extra money.
+I originally balked at the price and SERIOUSLY did not want to spend any extra money on a Park Hopper pass.
+At the end of the day, though, I thought I might get bored if I just stayed at Disneyland- and since I’m not sure when I’ll be headed back, I ultimately coughed up the extra money.

-This was an awesome decision for me (I hit everything in both parks I really wanted to see), but if you like going at a slower pace or are have a ton of stuff in one particular park you’re prioritizing, a one-park pass might make more sense for you.
+For me, this was an awesome decision- I hit everything in both parks I really wanted to see.
+However, if you like going at a slower pace or are have a ton of stuff in one particular park you’re prioritizing, a one-park pass might make more sense for you.

 2. Download the Disneyland app.

 Once you order your ticket, you won’t have to stand in line at will-call at the park’s ticket counter if you either (1) print your ticket or (2) have your eticket on your mobile device.

 With your smartphone, you can link your purchased tickets with the free Disneyland app (so you don’t have to worry about losing a printed ticket or digging through your email to find the right confirmation email), which a park attendant can directly scan when you hit the gate.
 The app also has plenty of other cool features, like an interactive map, the ability to make dining reservations, and real time wait times on the rides.

 You can also buy Genie+ through the app, which starts at an additional $25 per ticket per day (but fluctuates based on the date and park).